Nobcha/R909-SDR/README.md

 To escape out from every function mode to push rortary encoder switch single.
 Rotating, one pushing, and two pushing is the identical operation for this sketch.

-There are two PCBs as Panel and RF.
+There are two kinds of PCBs as Panel and RF to compose the radio.
 They are connecting by pinhedder connector.
 The ATmega328P with the Arduino boot loader, the switches, and the display are locating on the Panel PCB.

  nobcha